“Is An Auditory Discrimination Problem Affecting Your Child’s Academics and Social Life?”

 Speech and Language Therapy:

 Engaging with speech-language pathologists (SLPs) can provide children with valuable skills to improve auditory discrimination.
 SLPs work with children to enhance their ability to process and interpret sounds, often through games and exercises tailored to each child’s needs.
 However, the success of therapy depends on various factors, including the frequency and duration of therapy sessions and the child’s willingness to participate and practice the skills learned.
 Furthermore, access to consistent and quality speech and language therapy can financially burden many families.
+This is why we have created the Attentive Ear Program.
+To make these exercises available at home where they can be used regularly.

 Educational Accommodations: